 There are 46,000 road freight businesses in the HVNL states.
 24,000 are non-employing businesses such as owner drivers or small companies where only the directors work in the business.
-21 In addition, the NHVR regulates many more non-transport businesses that operate trucks for their own internal purposes, such as operating farms, mines, or distributing their own products in urban areas.
+22 In addition, the NHVR regulates many more non-transport businesses that operate trucks for their own internal purposes, such as operating farms, mines, or distributing their own products in urban areas.

-Although some very small road transport businesses have mature safety practices, it would be unreasonable to expect the bulk of these businesses and the tens of thousands of non-transport businesses that operate trucks to adopt complex safety management systems.
+Although some very small road transport businesses have well developed and effective safety practices, it would be unreasonable to expect the bulk of these businesses to adopt complex safety management systems.